ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

     :   In the first cluster that you create in a VPC, the default pod subnet is `172.17.0.0/18`.
     :   In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
     :   You can specify the subnet size by including it in the `--pod-subnet` option.
 For example: `--pod-subnet 0.0.0.0/X` where `X` is the required pod subnet size.
 Then pod subnet is then automatically selected.
 When allocating the pod subnet automatically, the allocation will start from `172.17.0.0`, the biggest subnet is limited to `13`, and the smallest subnet size is limited to `23`.
     :   When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IP addresses for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.
 Note that the pod and service subnets can't overlap.
 If you use custom-range subnets for your worker nodes, [you must ensure that your worker node subnets don't overlap with your cluster's pod subnet](/docs/containers?topic=containers-vpc-subnets#vpc-ip-range).
-The subnet that you choose must be within one of the following ranges:
+The subnet that you choose must be within one of the following ranges: `172.17.0.0 - 172.17.255.255`, `172.21.0.0 - 172.31.255.255`, `192.168.0.0 - 192.168.255.255`, `198.18.0.0 - 198.19.255.255`.
-        - `172.17.0.0 - 172.17.255.255`
-        - `172.21.0.0 - 172.31.255.255`

-        - `192.168.0.0 - 192.168.255.255`

-        - `198.18.0.0 - 198.19.255.255`

     `--service-subnet`
     :   All services that are deployed to the cluster are assigned a private IP address in the 172.21.0.0/16 range by default.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your services.
     The subnet must be specified in CIDR format with a size of at least `/24`, which allows a maximum of 255 services in the cluster, or larger.
-The subnet that you choose must be within one of the following ranges:
+The subnet that you choose must be within one of the following ranges: `172.17.0.0 - 172.17.255.255`, `172.21.0.0 - 172.31.255.255`, `192.168.0.0 - 192.168.255.255`, `198.18.0.0 - 198.19.255.255`.
+Note that the pod and service subnets can't overlap.
-        - `172.17.0.0 - 172.17.255.255`
-        - `172.21.0.0 - 172.31.255.255`

-        - `192.168.0.0 - 192.168.255.255`

-        - `198.18.0.0 - 198.19.255.255` Note that the pod and service subnets can't overlap.

     `--disable-public-service-endpoint`
     :   Include this option in your command to create your VPC cluster with a private cloud service endpoint only.
 If you don't include this option, your cluster is set up with a public and a private cloud service endpoint.
 The service endpoint determines how your Kubernetes master and the worker nodes communicate, how your cluster access other {{site.data.keyword.cloud_notm}} services and apps outside the cluster, and how your users connect to your cluster.
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_vpc_basics).

     `--kms-account-id <KMS_acount_ID>`
     :   Optional: Must be included if the `--kms-instance-id` and `--crk` options are provided and the KMS instance resides in an account different from the cluster's account, otherwise it can be omitted.
 Setting up encryption by using a KMS from a different account is available for allowlisted accounts only.
 To get added to the allowlist, [open a case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} with support.
-        {: note}

     `--kms-instance <KMS_instance_ID>`
     :   Optional: Include the ID of a key management service (KMS) instance to use to encrypt the local disk on the worker nodes in the `default` worker pool.
 To list available KMS instances, run `ibmcloud ks kms instance ls`.
 If you include this option, you must also include the `--crk` option.
 Before you can use KMS encryption, you must create a KMS instance and set up the required service authorization in IAM.
 See [Managing encryption](/docs/containers?topic=containers-encryption) for the worker nodes in your cluster.
-        {: note}

     `--crk <root_key>`
     :   Optional: Include the ID of the root key in the KMS instance to use to encrypt the local disk on the worker nodes in the `default` worker pool.
 To list available root keys, run `ibmcloud ks kms crk ls --instance-id`.
 If you include this option, you must also include the `--kms-instance` option.
 Before you can use KMS encryption, you must create a KMS instance and set up the required service authorization in IAM.
 See [Managing encryption](/docs/containers?topic=containers-encryption) for the worker nodes in your cluster.
-        {: note}

     `--secondary-storage STORAGE`
     :    Optional.
 The storage option for the flavor.
 For example, `900gb.5iops-tier`.
 When you add a secondary disk, that disk is used for the container runtime, while the primary disk is used for the operating system.
 To view the storage options for a flavor, run the `**ibmcloud ks flavor get --flavor FLAVOR --zone ZONE --provider vpc-gen2` command.
-To view a list of VPC worker node flavors, see [VPC flavors](/docs/containers?topic=containers-vpc-flavors&interface=ui)
+To view a list of VPC worker node flavors, see [VPC flavors](/docs/containers?topic=containers-vpc-flavors&interface=ui).

 5. Verify that the creation of the cluster was requested.
 It can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.
     ```sh